 Tacoma 6 Speed Manual Transmission Problems

 This problem has been addressed by Toyota with a Service bulletin (SB-10084376-5448).
-The bulletin refers to all manual 6 speed 2016 Tacoma’s that are experiencing difficulty when shifting out of 5th or 6th gear.
-The issue manifest itself after driving for an extended period of time.
+The bulletin refers to all manual 6-speed 2016 Tacoma’s that are experiencing difficulty when shifting out of 5th or 6th gear.
+The issue manifests itself after driving for an extended period of time.

-The repair process involves removing the transmission to access the main lock ball plug and replaced with a NEW lock ball pin and OLD shift/select lever spring to the rear transmission case.
-They also installed a NEW No. 2 straight screw plug with head to the rear transmission case.
+The repair process involves removing the transmission to access the main lock ball plug and replacing it with a NEW lock ball pin and OLD shift/select lever spring to the rear transmission case.
+They also installed a NEW No. 2 straight-screw plug (with a head) to the rear transmission case.

-Owners complained about difficulty shift into gears with the 6 speed manual transmission.
-Rough gear shifting from 1st to 2nd, slipping and transmission shifting too early was also reported on the automatic transmissions.
-Other symptoms include Delayed engagement when shifting from (P)Park to (D)Drive or (R)Reverse to (D)Drive. .
+Owners complained about difficulty shifting into gears with the 6-speed manual transmission.
+Rough gear shifting from 1st to 2nd, slipping, and transmission shifting too early were also reported on the automatic transmissions.
+Other symptoms include Delayed engagement when shifting from (P)Park to (D)Drive or (R)Reverse to (D)Drive.
 Owners also reported sluggish upshift when the cruise control is activated.